Ken24T/calls-tally/IMPLEMENTATION_PLAN.md

 ✅ Users can override any total
 ✅ Visual indicators show overridden values
 ✅ Window is resizable
+✅ Window size and position persist when setting enabled ✅ Default size and position used when setting disabled ✅ Setting accessible from both UI and JSON file
 ✅ Reports display new structure correctly
 ✅ Autosave works with new schema
 ✅ Notes feature still works